 Intro

 On occasion we take in and foster orphaned uninjured baby squirrels that are found in Camden, Lugoff or Elgin SC.
 There are many baby squirrels in need of this loving care but sadly we can’t take care of them all and it just wouldn’t be fair to the little guys because they are in desperate need of constant one on one care.
 It is essentially like taking care of a child.
 If we can’t take your squirrel, we do have contacts listed below in the "Additional Resources" section, of other local rehabilitators that may be able to.
 Also, if you’re up for the challenge and have the free time you can use this guide to foster and eventually release your squirrel on your own.
-Please text us through the google chat or call 803-239-2151.
+Due to spammers Please text us at 803-900-1664 for help questions but for immediate care we recommend calling pine tree hill wildlife or cornerstone veterinarian hospital using their contacts below. .

 Initial Steps